-- Hostname or IP address: You can provide list of DNS servers to be used during test.
-If you have selected “Use Custom DNS Resolver” and keep “Hostname or IP address” field empty then network configuration DNS will be used.
+- Hostname or IP address: You can provide list of DNS servers to be used during the test.
+If you have selected “Use Custom DNS Resolver” and keep the “Hostname or IP address” field empty then network configuration DNS will be used.

 - Add: To add an entry to the DNS servers table